Policy Tools and Development

 In the development process, policies receive rigorous review by one or more standing committees (e.g., Policy Advisory Group, University Senate, Executive Council).

 Completed policy drafts are “reality-tested” by the Policy Advisory Group (PAG), made up of broad University representation, under the direction of the vice president for finance and operations/chief operating officer.
-Upon PAG acceptance, a policy — in official format — is submitted to the Executive Council for endorsement and the president for final approval and signature.
+Upon PAG acceptance, a policy — in official format — is submitted to the Executive Council for endorsement, campus for comment, and the president for final approval and signature.

 Deadline to Submit Documents to Policy Office | Agenda/Documents Distributed to PAG Members | PAG Meeting Date |